Tuesday, February 18, 2014

 Hours passed and it was pitch dark.
 We had virtually no food left and our flashlights were running low from extended use.
 I was somewhat apprehensive, but primarily tired from a physically draining day.
 As a naïve child, I felt that as long as my parents were around and in good spirits everything would work out just fine.
 But after thinking in retrospect, I now realize that my parents themselves were genuinely terrified.
 What if we never made it back?
 There was no one in the world that knew where we were, and that secretly troubled them.
 They would later tell me how they imagined the headlines – a family of three ventures into the forest and never returns.
 It was a dreadful idea until our Indian guide peered out into the sheer darkness as if it were day and exclaimed.
 Apparently, we were very near to the village of a neighboring tribe.
 We rowed into the marshes but were told to conceal ourselves in the boat, as it was typical that the tribe was highly distrustful of outsiders.
 It was extremely dark and we couldn’t see any trace of a village, but our Indian guide and boat commander walked off into the gloom of the jungle.
 Nearly an hour had passed and they had not returned, leaving us sitting in the canoe in relative silence with the exception of the sounds made by hundreds of invisible creatures.
 My mother experienced it the worse, given that it was her time of the month and she lacked the necessary sanitary implements; my father ended up having to cut our only remaining shammy.
 Exhausted, hungry, and drenched, we didn’t want to wait any longer.
 Yet none of us had the guts to float off into the darkness without our guide, either.
 We were essentially trapped.
 Thankfully, the two eventually returned and with amazing news.
 The village just happened to have a single carved canoe that was recently outfitted with a motor.
 It apparently took heavy persuasion, but the village chief agreed to lend us the canoe.
 Our hunger and exhaustion was instantly overcome with silent rejoicing as we quickly piled our backpacks and equipment into the nearby canoe and set off before the chief could change its mind.
 The journey home was peculiarly pleasant and to some degree even romantic, as we cruised down the river in blackness, the only lights in existence being the sea of stars above and fireflies bouncing off the river’s surface.
 Our guide sat at the front of the canoe, using his innate “night vision” to steer us clear of invisible logs and to pull us out of the maze of rivers back to the Orinoco proper.
 Seeing the dim electric lights on the Samariapo dock generated a rush of relief, the lights at the end of a thick, overgrown tunnel.
 And there, standing on the dock was the dark silhouette of man, his arms crossed and stance unmoving.
 It was the eco-operator from Puerto Ayacucho, his face stern and showing signs of intense anxiety.
 As our boat approached, he gave out a sigh of intense liberation and rushed down the dock to tie the boat down and bring us out.
 He had already contacted the regional authorities, who had feared the possibility of our being taken hostage by the group of Colombian rebels across the river border, and police were on the verge of being dispatched.
 But in the end, he was truly ecstatic to see us return safely.
 Despite being past midnight, he insisted on buying us dinner at a local cerveceria on the river’s shore.

-My time in the rainforest, albeit brief, was truly one of the most significant episodes from my childhood.
+My first time in the Amazon, albeit brief, was truly one of the most significant episodes from my childhood.
 It covered every range of the emotional spectrum, truly leaving a permanent mark in my repertoire of life experiences.
 It opened my eyes to the staggering natural beauty of our earth, a priceless environment that is in danger of being destroyed forever.
 It also introduced me to the customs of fascinating indigenous peoples, rich cultures that are in danger of being wiped out alongside their habitat.
 But ultimately, it redefined for me the importance of life, teaching me not only to love life when times are good, but to appreciate it and be grateful for it when things are not faring well... or just positively perilous.